Monarch Shores, Orange County, beachfront house

 Cocaine, also given other names as “blow,” “powder,” “snow,” “C”, or “coke” is a powerfully addictive stimulant substance that is obtained from coca leaves (Erythroxylon coca.)
 Cocaine isn’t a new drug, it’s actually among the oldest psychoactive substances.
 In fact, people have chewed and ingested the leaves for thousands of years.
 Cocaine hydrochloride, the purified form of the substance has been used and abused for more than 100 years.
 For example, in the early 1900s, one of the main active ingredients in products like elixirs and tonics used to treat different kinds of illnesses was purified cocaine.

 Street dealers may “cut” or dilute cocaine with other substance like flour, cornstarch, talcum powder, or baking soda.
 It is also possible for the dealers to adulterate cocaine with substances like procaine or amphetamine.
 Procaine is a local anesthetic agent while amphetamine is a psychoactive stimulant.
 Users may take cocaine along with drugs like heroin to help achieve a “high” fast or get an intense “high.”
+The symptoms caused by stopping the use of cocaine may include:

 How Does The Cocaine “High” Work?